 Another challenge that I have encountered is the variable cognitive load of students.
 A research paper at Harvard University, “The Overflowing Brain” by George Miller (1956), concluded that students’ brains can only retain few simple pieces of information at the same time.
 So, I realized that the best way to foster retention is to design some time to allow my students to take notes on what they have learned from time to time.
 To increase their cognitive abilities, I also dedicate the beginning of class to reviewing what we have previously learned.
 Studies have asserted that repetition significantly increases students’ ability to retain information.
 After all, I encourage students to get to know themselves, their strengths, and their weaknesses, as metacognition differs from one student to another.
 Consequently, they will be able to plan their own learning themselves the way they will be able to best perceive, process, and retain information.

-As for my future goals, I always continue learning, from my PhD, from my peers, and also from my students.
+As for my future goals, I will continue learning, from my PhD, from my peers, and also from my students.